thelounge/thelounge.github.io/_docs/server/configuration.md

 The port to listen on.

-You can override this setting by starting Shout like this:
+You can override this setting by starting The Lounge like this:
-`shout start --port 80`
+`lounge start --port 80`

 ## theme

-This setting should point to a stylesheet in your Shout folder.
-If you want to create your own theme, it's recommended that you add your own stylesheet to `shout/client/themes/`.
+This setting should point to a stylesheet in your `lounge` folder.
+If you want to create your own theme, it's recommended that you add your own stylesheet to `lounge/client/themes/`.

 ## home

 Use this setting to override the default `HOME` location.
-The home folder is where Shout will locate the `users/` and `cache/` folder.
-Leaving this field empty will default to `~/.shout/`.
+The home folder is where The Lounge will locate the `users/` and `cache/` folder.
+Leaving this field empty will default to `~/.lounge/`.

 ## logs